bruvellu/terebratalia-wnts/wnt.md

 *diego* is a cytoplasmic protein that suppresses the cell fate pathway and stimulates the cell polarity pathway [Schwarz-Romond2002-td].
-It contains six ankyrin repeat domains [@Feiguin2001] while its vertebrate counterpart *diversin* now known as *ankrd6* has eight [Schwarz-Romond2002-td].
+It contains six ankyrin repeat domains [@Feiguin2001-zd] while its vertebrate counterpart *diversin* now known as *ankrd6* has eight [Schwarz-Romond2002-td].
 We identified a *dgo* ortholog in T. transversa containing six ankyrin repeats (@fig:dgo-tree). *dgo* is only expressed in the late gastrula stage in bilateral laterodorsal domains at the apical lobe and at the pedicle lobe (@fig:s-polarity).

-*prickle* competes with *diego* for *dishevelled* binding [@Jenny2005].
+*prickle* competes with *diego* for *dishevelled* binding [@Jenny2005-vf].
 The protein contains a PET domain and three LIM domains [@Gubb1999-ba].
-In *T. transversa* we identified a single *pk* ortholog (@fig:pk-tree). *pk* is expressed as a posterior patch in the early gastrula stage.
-In the late gastrula it is expressed in ventral bilateral patches in the apical lobe complementary to the areas absent of *jnk*. *prickle* is also upregulated in the mesodermal pouches (@fig:s-polarity).
+In *T. transversa* we identified a single *pk* ortholog (@fig:pk-tree). *pk* is expressed as a posterior patch in the early gastrula stage (@fig:s-polarity).
+In the late gastrula it is expressed in ventral bilateral patches in the apical lobe complementary to the areas absent of *jnk* transcripts. *prickle* is also upregulated in the mesodermal pouches (@fig:s-polarity).

-*flamingo* transcripts are present throughout development in most embryonic tissues.
+*flamingo* is a seven-pass transmembrane cadherin that regulates cell polarity [@Usui1999-fv; @Chae1999-ci].
+In *T. transversa* we identified one ortholog of fmi (@fig:fmi-tree).
+Transcripts are present throughout development in most embryonic tissues.
 Bilateral patches in the apical lobe become stronger in the late gastrula (@fig:s-polarity).

 *strabismus* is expressed ubiquitously throughout development (@fig:s-polarity).